gladyskigen2022/phase-3-sinatra-backend-project-home-management-system/README.md

 ## Requirements

-For this project, you must:
+For this project:

-- Use Active Record to interact with a database.
+- Used Active Record to interact with a database.
-- Have at least two models with a one-to-many relationship.
+- Have three models with a one-to-many relationship.
+*Assets, *Category * Member
 - At a minimum, set up the following API routes in Sinatra:
-  - create and read actions for both models
+  - create and read actions for all models
-  - full CRUD capability for one of the models:
+  - full CRUD capability for all of the models:
   The update action should be implemented using a form that is pre-filled with existing values for the object.
 On submission of the form, the object should update.
-Note: Using a like button or similar will not meet the update requirement.
 - Build a separate React frontend application that interacts with the API to perform CRUD actions.
 - Implement proper front end state management.
 You should be updating state using a